Kochu Kochu Santhoshangal: Plot

-Gopan a single father living with his six-year-old son Achu in Goa works in a petrol pump and as an occasional tourist photographer.
-A teenager Celin, his neighbour falls in love with him forcing Gopan to reveal that Achu's mother Asha Lakshmi is alive and how they were separated.
+Gopan, a single father living with his six-year-old son Achu in Goa, works in a petrol pump and as an occasional tourist photographer.
+A teenager Celin, his neighbour, falls in love with him, forcing Gopan to reveal that Achu's mother, Asha Lakshmi, is alive and how they were separated.

 Gopan and Asha had a run-away marriage as Asha is from a rich family while Gopan is just a videographer at a local studio.
 Asha, an admired classical dance artist prior to her marriage, left her career to lead a life with Gopan, becoming a simple housewife.
-After Achu's birth Maya Varma, a famous classical dance artist, learns of Asha's talent and asks her to join her dance troupe.
+After Achu's birth, Maya Varma, a famous classical dance artist, learns of Asha's talent and asks her to join her dance troupe.

-Asha's aspiring career starts to conflict with the peaceful life she had with Gopan and their child; this, fueled by tensions between Gopan and Asha's father, results in Gopan leaving with his son, thinking that it would benefit her life and career.
+Asha's aspiring career starts to conflict with the peaceful life she had with Gopan and their child.
+This, fuelled by tensions between Gopan and Asha's father, results in Gopan leaving with his son, thinking that it would benefit her life and career.

-Gopan meets Maya in Goa accidentally but she acts as if she didn't recognize him.
-Few days later Celin brings Maya to Gopan who reveals that Asha never danced again after Gopan left with his son.
+Gopan meets Maya in Goa accidentally but she acts as if she didn't recognise him.
+A few days later, Celin brings Maya to Gopan and reveals that Asha never danced again after Gopan left with his son.
 Gopan and Asha reunite on the advice of Maya that there should be a balance between art and family life.